Varuni: Varuna's wife

 The name Varuni has been instead used for Varuna's queen in the Mahabharata.
 According to the Mahabharata, she resides alongside Varuna in his underwater palace.
 In the very same text, Varuna's wife is also called Jyeshtha and Gauri, though there is no confirmation if the three are the same.
 The text only presents her a queen, and the wine-related goddess is named Sura instead—who is the daughter of Varuna with Jyeshtha, as stated above.
-Elsewhere, in other texts, Varuna's queen is called Varunani, instead of Varuni.
+Elsewhere, in most texts, Varuna's queen is called Varunani, instead of Varuni.

 Matrika

 The third goddess is a Matrika found in Matsya Purana.
-She is the manifestation of the first Varuni and the divine energy of Varuna.
+She is the physical feminine manifestation of the shakti divine energy of Varuna.
 As per the story, she was created to drink the blood of a demon Andhaka.
 She is also one of the 64 yogini(s).